PESSPA (Physical Education, School Sport & Physical Activity)

-St Matthews Primary School believes that Physical Education (PE), experienced in a safe and supportive environment, is essential to ensure children attain optimum physical and emotional development and good health.
+St. Matthews Primary School believes that Physical Education (PE), experienced in a safe and supportive environment, is essential to ensuring children attain optimum physical and emotional development and good health.
 We intend to deliver high-quality teaching and regular learning opportunities that inspire all children to succeed in physical education and in developing life skills.
-We want to teach children skills to keep them safe such as being able to swim.
-We also want to teach children how to cooperate and collaborate with others as part of an effective team, understanding fairness and equity of play to embed life-long values.
-Our curriculum aims to improve the wellbeing and fitness of all children at St Matthews, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.
+We want to teach children skills to keep them safe, such as being able to swim.
+We also want to teach children how to cooperate and collaborate with others as part of an effective team, understanding fairness and equity of play to embed lifelong values.
+Our curriculum aims to improve the wellbeing and fitness of all children at St. Matthews, not only through the sporting skills taught but also through the underpinning values and disciplines PE promotes.

 Implementation – What have we done?

-- PE at St Matthews School provides challenging and enjoyable learning through a range of sporting activities including; invasion games, net & wall games, strike and field games, gymnastics, dance, swimming and outdoor & adventure (Forest School).
+- PE at St Matthews School provides challenging and enjoyable learning through a range of sporting activities, including invasion games, net and wall games, strike and field games, gymnastics, dance, swimming, and outdoor and adventure sports.
+(Forest School)

-- All classes participate in a variety of activities which ensure that they are meeting the daily 30 minutes of physical activity at school.
-This includes forest school time within the schools' woodland areas.
+- All classes participate in a variety of activities that ensure that they are meeting the daily 30 minutes of physical activity at school.
+This includes forest school time within the school's woodland areas.

-- In addition, children are encouraged to participate in the varied range of extracurricular activities in and outside of school.
-At St Matthews children can attend after school sport clubs four evenings per week, offering football, Dance (CM Sports), Multiskills and Karate.
+- In addition, children are encouraged to participate in the varied range of extracurricular activities inside and outside of school.
+At St. Matthews, children can attend after-school sport clubs four evenings per week, offering football, Boogie Shoes, multiskills, and Karate.

-- This year 14 children of Year 6 children are continuing to be Play Leaders for the school.
-They develop into sporting role models for the younger children, assisting with lunchtime games, and any other Sporting activities.
+- This year, 14 children in Year 6 are continuing to be Play Leaders for the school.
+They develop into sporting role models for the younger children, assisting with lunchtime games and any other Sporting activities.

-- New Play Leaders will be trained (Current Year 5) will be trained around Easter this Year.
+- New Play leaders (Current Year 5) will be trained around Easter this Year.

-- Annually, the school celebrates ‘sports day’ to educate and promote a healthy lifestyle and physical activity.
+- Annually, the school celebrates Sports Day to educate and promote a healthy lifestyle and physical activity.
 Children engage in a wide range of inclusive, competitive activities and sports.
-A strong emphasis is placed on the school values of respect, friendship, achievement as well as sporting ability.
+A strong emphasis is placed on the school values of respect, friendship, achievement, and sporting ability.

 Impact – What impact has it had?

+When pupils leave St. Matthews, they will have an appreciation and good understanding of the benefits of a physical and healthy lifestyle and be equipped with the skills and knowledge to participate in a range of physical activities and sports.
 We help motivate children to participate in a variety of sports through quality teaching that is engaging and fun.
-From our lessons, our children learn to take ownership for their own health and fitness, many of whom also enjoy success of competitive sports.
-We equip our children with necessary sports and life skills and help to develop a love for physical activity and sport.
-They will hopefully grow up to live happy and healthy lives utilising the skills and knowledge acquired through PE.
+From our lessons, our children learn to take ownership of their own health and fitness, many of whom also enjoy competitive sports outside of school from this.
+We equip our children with necessary sports and life skills and help them develop a love for physical activity and sport.
+They will hopefully grow up to live happy and healthy lives, utilising the skills and knowledge acquired through PE.

 Don't forget to check out our School Sport Section.